 Horsepower is a nice-to-know number, but it’s not as crucial for workshop benchtop drill presses as it is for floor models in production settings.
 Speed variability is far more important than horsepower when it comes to a benchtop drill press.

 Standard benchtop drill presses range from 1/3- to 3/4-horsepower models.
 Either will do for most workshop-based projects.
-If a drill press starts to bog down, it means you’re putting too much pressure on the bit.
+If a drill press starts to bog down, the user is putting too much pressure on the bit.
 This is bad for the bit, the chuck, and the spindle, so lighten up.

 Even the most seasoned drill press operators can use a bit of guidance now and then.
-Choosing a drill press with an onboard light will help you see better in the darker corners of your workshop, ensuring more accurate drilling.
+Choosing a drill press with an onboard light will help them see better if the drill press is in the darker corners of a workshop, ensuring more accurate drilling.

-Look for a model with a laser guide to really take your drill press game to the next level.
-These guides are often crosshair-shaped lines you can align with exactly where your drill bit point touches the workpiece.
-Once you adjust it, you’ll be able to pinpoint every drop of the drill press.
+Look for a model with a laser guide to really take a drill press game to the next level.
+These guides are often crosshair-shaped lines that align with exactly where the drill bit point touches the workpiece.
+Once adjusted, it will be easier to pinpoint every drop of the drill press.

 While drill presses are kind of an old-school tool, they have gotten some recent updates to make them a little safer.
-Features like bit guards help to keep your hands away from a spinning drill bit and prevent scraps of metal and wood from flying towards your face.
-Oversized on/off buttons help you to quickly shut a machine off if something does go wrong.
+Features like bit guards help to keep hands away from a spinning drill bit and prevent scraps of metal and wood from flying toward the user’s face.
+Oversize on/off buttons help users quickly shut a machine off if something does go wrong.

-Clamping devices not only hold your workpiece in place for better accuracy but also prevent it from kicking loose and hurting the drill press user.
-Most of these devices are accessories you have to buy separately, however.
+Clamping devices not only hold a workpiece in place for better accuracy but also prevent it from kicking loose and hurting the drill press user.
+Most of these devices are accessories that users have to buy separately, however.